Graphic design and desktop publishing

 Documents for publication (brochures, magazines, pamphlets, etc.) deserve to be perfect.
 To avoid any oversights, we can provide an optional second proofreading by another translator.

 Adobe InDesign is the flagship DTP software for digital publishing.
 Thanks to the IDML exports that we can generate with our CAT tools, InDesign is well-adapted to the translation process and allows us to translate directly in the native file without modifying the tags or stylistic features.

 Working with Latin, Arabic, Asian and Cyrillic alphabets

-We are able to work with any alphabet but our clients’ computer systems are not always able to handle Arabic, Asian or Cyrillic alphabets.
-Depending on the project and if we are not responsible for the graphic design, we can send you the font used with your document or, with Arabic for example, we can send you a vectorized text.
+We are able to work with any alphabet, but our clients’ computer systems are not always able to handle Arabic, Asian or Cyrillic alphabets.
+Depending on the project, and if we’re not handling the graphic design, we can send you the font used with your document; or with Arabic for example, we can send you a vectorized text.